 An MMA limits you to six transactions in a statement cycle, so using it for everyday spending isn’t possible.

-However, a BBVA Money Market Account is the perfect place to stash your savings for things like:
+A BBVA Money Market Account is a solid place to stash your savings for things like:

 - Emergency Fund – Setting aside enough money to cover three to six months of expenses in a money market account can protect you against expensive setbacks.
 Your emergency fund will come in handy if you lose your job or are facing unexpected medical expenses or life emergencies.